medo64/CyberCard/Hardware/Board/CyberCard [D].md

 A dab of hot glue is suggested on the connection to prevent accidental unplug.

-On a computer side, serial port should be accessed using the following serial port parameters: 2400,8,N,1.
+On the computer side, serial port should be accessed using the following serial port parameters: 2400,8,N,1.